henrikzujeddeloh/dotfiles/zsh/README.md

 - zsh-syntax-highlighting

 ## Keybinds
-These are some personal keybinds alongside default zsh and fzf keybinds:
+These are some personal keybinds alongside the default zsh and fzf keybinds:
 - `ctrl` + `w`: move forward one word
 - `ctrl` + `b`: move backward one word
 - `ctrl` + `l`: move forward one character